🔎 [i]>Car & Motorcycle Research

 Hello <Name>,

 I’m researching a <brief description>.
-Photos are attached (exterior, interior, VIN, badges, engine area).
+Photos are attached showing the exterior, interior, identification numbers or plates, badges, and engine area.

-Could you confirm whether this falls within your specialty and share your fees, turnaround time, and a ballpark value estimate?
+Could you confirm whether this falls within your specialty and share your available appraisal or consultation options, fees, and turnaround time?

 Thank you for your time and expertise.